 “Dao sam poklon sestri” – I gave a gift to my sister

 (dative, sestra is the indirect object)

 “Idem u kino sa sestrom” – I’m going to the cinema with my sister

 (instrumental, doing something with someone)

-Although there’s no easy way to learn the endings apart from learn them by heart, there is some good news:
+Although there’s no easy way to learn the endings when you learn the Croatian language, apart from learn them by heart, there is some good news:

 Although students eventually learn all of the cases, in terms of being able to communicate not all of them are equally important in Croatian, simply because some of them are used much more often than others.